ericbatiste/dog-tricks-ui/README.md

 ## Live Link

 [Click here](https://dog-tricks-ui.vercel.app/) to visit the application.
-- If the app isn't working right away just give the API half a minute to spin up.
+- If the app isn't working right away just give the API several to spin up.

 ### Challenges